Ashley Lau: Amateur career

 Lau, born 2000, is from Bintulu in Sarawak, Malaysia.
 She became the first Sarawakian to top the national women's golf rankings, and later the first Sarawakian woman to turn professional.

 In 2015, Lau tied for 4th at the Australian Girls' Amateur.
 In 2016, she won the 2016 Katherine Kirk Classic and was runner-up at the Hills Australian Junior Championship.
 Lau tied for third at the 2017 Queensland Girls' Amateur Championship.
 In 2019, she was runner-up at the Orlando International Amateur Championship, and in 2021, runner-up at the Michigan PGA Women's Open.

 Lau represented Malaysia at the 2017 Southeast Asian Games, the 2018 Asian Games and the 2019 Southeast Asian Games, securing a silver medal in the team event at the latter together with Natasha Andrea Oon.

 Lau attended the Hills International prep academy in Queensland, Australia.
 She enrolled at University of Michigan in 2018 and played with the Michigan Wolverines women's golf team until 2022.
 She earned WGCA First Team All-American Honors and was named Big Ten Golfer of the Year in 2022.

 Lau was on the winning international team at the 2022 Arnold Palmer Cup, and finished 3rd at the 2022 Ann Arbor's Road to the LPGA on the Epson Tour.

 Professional career

 Lau turned professional in December 2022 and joined the 2023 Epson Tour.
 In her rookie season, she recorded two top-10 finishes including a season-best 3rd place at the Wildhorse Ladies Golf Classic.

 In February 2024, playing on the WPGA Tour of Australasia, she was best woman and runner-up overall at the Webex Players Series Victoria, a stroke behind Kazuma Kobori, and won the Women's Victorian Open a stroke ahead of Jiyai Shin.

 Lau rose into the top-250 on the Women's World Golf Rankings and finished 50th in the qualification rankings, to represent Malaysia at the 2024 Summer Olympics in Paris, beating out compatriot Natasha Andrea Oon for the spot.
 She finished tied 55th.

-She was solo runner-up at the 2024 Epson Tour Championship, but fell short of securing a 2025 LPGA Tour.
+She was solo runner-up at the 2024 Epson Tour Championship, but fell short of securing a 2025 LPGA Tour card.